duranaustin/CS-2420/README.md

  We followed the protocol as described on the assignment page.
 We decided to split up our work by class.
 I(Austin Duran) worked mainly on the Deque.java class.
 (Ashton Chatelain) worked mainly on the RandomizedQueue.java class.
 However, we both helped the other one out when we found ourselves stuck on implementing some parts of our classes.
+Especially with the testing of each class.